This article was last updated on January 6, 2022. The following sections were updated:

 - For apps that collect information in the foreground or use foreground service:

-- App must display a user-facing persistent device notification when the app is running and capable of automatically collecting this information (e.g., app is listening for BLE handshakes, app is collecting location, etc.)
+- App must display a user-facing persistent device notification when the app is running and capable of automatically collecting this information (for example, app is listening for BLE handshakes, app is collecting location, and so on).

 - For apps that collect information when running as a background service: